SwissClinicalTrialOrganisation/secuTrialRshiny/README.md

 and should be accompanied by at least one [test](tests/testthat/) to ensure long term robustness.
 The PR will only be reviewed if all travis checks are successful.
 The person sending the PR should not be the one merging it.

-A depiction of the core functionalities for loading can be found [here](inst/extdata/graphics/secuTrialR.png).